There are conflicting definitions for what counts as a true PEGOT.

 1976 – Pulitzer Prize for Drama for A Chorus Line.

-Richard Charles Rodgers was an American composer who worked primarily in musical theatre.
+Richard Rodgers was an American composer best known for his work in musical theatre.

-With 43 Broadway musicals and over 900 songs to his credit, Rodgers was one of the best‑known American composers of the 20th century and his work had a major influence on popular music.
+With 43 Broadway musicals and more than 900 songs, Rodgers became one of the most influential American composers of the 20th century.

-Rodgers was the first person to win all four of the top American entertainment awards in theatre, film, recording and television – an Emmy, a Grammy, an Oscar and a Tony – now known collectively as an EGOT.
+He was the first person ever to win all four top American entertainment awards in theatre, film, recording and television — an Emmy, Grammy, Oscar and Tony — now collectively known as the EGOT.

 Pulitzer Prizes:

-1944 – Pulitzer Prize (Special Citations and Awards) for Oklahoma!.
+1944 – Special Citation and Award for Oklahoma!.

 1950 – Pulitzer Prize for Drama for South Pacific.